ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

    administrative, operational, legal, financial, and other support to meet the changing needs of the IETF.

-2. As noted in the comments part of Requirement 43, we recommend a two financial-related actions that should be made a part of the IETF LLC's annual budget process.
+2. As noted in the comments part of Requirement 43, we recommend two financial-related actions that should be made a part of the IETF LLC's annual budget process.
 First, the LLC should annually update and specify the financial target for reserve-related funds.
 Second, the LLC should annually